Governance statement

 - Resource Management Act 1991 and Resource Management System Reform

-How we should manage the environment is under reform and will have major changes on the role and responsibilities of local government and resource management. - Local Government Rating Act 2002
+The Resource Management Act is the main legislation guiding how we should manage the environment.
+This legislation is under reform which will have major implications on the role and responsibilities of local government and resource management. - Local Government Rating Act 2002

 We also have specific legislation covering things like the fencing of swimming pools, gaming, sale of alcohol and the safety of food premises.